Skip to content ↓

 Extra-curricular Clubs

 The GTS team is instrumental in organising many of these events, often produced jointly with pupils.
-Great Torrington’s Got Talent, Summer and Christmas Concerts, GTS Film Premiere, Junior Sports Leader programmes, Rotary Club competitions such as Young Chef, Photographer and Writer of the Year and of course the Youth Speaks debating competitions are all fine examples of what is on offer across the board.
+Great Torrington’s Got Talent, Summer and Christmas Concerts, GTS Film Premiere, Junior Sports Leader programmes, Rotary Club competitions such as Young Chef, Photographer and Writer of the Year and, of course, the Youth Speaks debating competitions are all fine examples of what is on offer across the board.

 Library

-GTS subscribes to Devon School Library Services comprehensive service.
+• Supported by Devon School Library Services

 Duke Of Edinburgh

-What is the DofE
+What is the DofE?

 A life-changing experience.
 A fun time with friends.
 An opportunity to discover new interests and talents.
 A tool to develop essential skills for life and work.
 A recognised mark of achievement; respected by employers.